algosup/2023-2024-project-2-x86-retrogaming-team-6/README.md

 ### The project :

-For this second Project of 2023, Algosup has asked us to develop the Pac Man game in a special language.
-Which is Assembly.
+For this second Project of 2023, Algosup has asked us to develop the Pac Man game in language Assembly x86.

 ### Project objectives :